-This Halloween, satisfy your sweet tooth with these Rice Krispy treat brains.
-Made with just six ingredients, this recipe is a spooky riff on the classic Rice Krispy treats.
+This Halloween, satisfy your sweet tooth with these Rice Krispie treat brains.
+Made with just seven ingredients, this recipe is a spooky riff on the classic Rice Krispie treat.
 What's more, the recipe doesn't call for fancy decorating tools or equipment, so they're super easy to make.
-Kids and adults alike will get a kick out of these no-bake treats!
-Here's how to make them, just in time for Halloween.
+Kids and adults alike will get a kick out of these DIY no-bake treats!
+Here's how to make them, just in time for your next spooky Halloween party.

 Things You'll Need

-5 cups Rice Krispy cereal (or your favorite crispy rice cereal)
+5 cups Rice Krispie cereal (or your favorite crispy rice cereal)

 10 ounces mini marshmallows